qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .....................

 There is a set of tools for drawing regular polygons.
 The tools are described below.
-Left-click to position the first point and a dialog appears on the top right corner of the map canvas, where you can set the number of edges of the polygon.
-Right-click to position the last point and finish.
+Left-click to place the first point.
+A dialog appears, where you can set the number of polygon edges.
+Right-click to finish  the regular polygon.

-* |regularPolygon2Points| :sup:`Regular polygon from two points`: Draws a regular polygon where the two points determine the size and angle of the first edge.
+* |regularPolygon2Points| :sup:`Regular polygon from two points`: Draws a regular polygon where the two points determine the length and angle of the first edge.
 * |regularPolygonCenterPoint| :sup:`Regular polygon from center and a point`:
-  Draws a regular polygon from from the center.
+  Draws a regular polygon from the provided center point.
 The second point determines the angle and distance to the middle of an edge.
 * |regularPolygonCenterCorner| :sup:`Regular polygon from center and a corner`:
-  Same as the precedent tool, but the second point determines the angle and distante to a vertex.
+  Same as the preceding tool, but the second point determines the angle and distante to a vertex.

 .. index::